-8 Best Puerto Rico All-Inclusive Resorts for Families in 2024
+8 All-Inclusive Puerto Rico Resorts (and Almost-All-Inclusive) Great for Families

 At these Puerto Rico resorts with all-inclusive offerings, you get more time to relax.

-If you’re eager for a vacation filled with sun, sand, surf, and rainforest adventures, consider these resorts and hotels for families in Puerto Rico that offer inclusive meal plans and other perks similar to those found at fully all-inclusive resorts.
+Puerto Rico has just a few traditional all-inclusive resorts, but if you’re willing to get a little DIY with your all-inclusive resorts, there are many more options filled with sun, sand, surf, and rainforest adventures.
+These family-oriented resorts and hotels in Puerto Rico offer plenty of included activities plus inclusive meal plans and other perks similar to those found at fully all-inclusive resorts.

 Rio Grande, Puerto Rico

-The all-inclusive Wyndham Grand Rio Mar is near El Yunque rainforest and has cool offerings like lagoon-style swimming pools with waterfalls (Photo: Wyndham)
+The all-inclusive Wyndham Grand Rio Mar near El Yunque rainforest (Photo: Wyndham Hotels & Resorts)

 On the island’s northeast side, the Wyndham Grand Rio Mar Puerto Rico Golf and Beach Resort is a sprawling nearly all-inclusive Puerto Rico resort that borders El Yunque national rainforest.
 It has three lagoon-style swimming pools featuring a waterslide and waterfall.
-The resort hosts kids activities like arts and crafts, bingo, and hair braiding, and for grown-ups there’s the on-site full-service spa and two golf courses.
+The resort hosts kids activities including arts and crafts, bingo, and hair braiding.
+And for grown-ups there’s the on-site full-service spa and two golf courses.
 Wyndham Grand Rio Mar Puerto Rico is also a casino resort with both slot machines and table games.

 This Wyndham hotel periodically offers a meal plan package if you’re staying three nights or more.
 While this inclusive rate is not available year-round, when it’s offered you can get three meals daily, unlimited alcoholic and non-alcoholic drinks (house brand during restaurant and bar hours), use of tennis courts, and one round of golf per room as part of the package price.
 Several other promotions are often available too, including a B&B package with daily breakfast and special discounts for AAA and AARP members.